 Of clean beasts, and of beasts that are not clean, and of fowls, and of every thing that creepeth upon the earth, there went in two and two unto Noah into the ark, the male and the female, as God had commanded Noah.
 (Genesis 7:8-9)

-1. The first biblical text (above) relative to our question, Genesis 6:19-20, gives the general rule: “two of every sort shalt thou bring into the ark, to keep them alive with thee; they shall be male and female.”
-The animals were to be brought into the ark in pairs, a male and a female of each kind “of every living thing of all flesh”.
+1. The first statement that relates to our question, in 6:19, gives the general rule: the animals were to be brought into the ark in pairs, a male and a female of each kind “of every living thing of all flesh”.
 This latter expression is universal and emphatic, and shows that all the animals were thus to be paired.
 Verse 20 elaborates further, “of fowls after their kind, and of cattle after their kind, of every creeping thing of the earth after his kind”.
-The purpose stated is, “to keep them alive with thee [with Noah]”.
-This is not merely to keep these particular individual animals alive, but to ensure the survival of each kind in perpetuity by saving breeding pairs.1
+The purpose stated is, “to keep them alive with thee”.
+This is not merely to keep these particular individual animals alive, but to ensure the survival of each kind in perpetuity by saving breeding pairs.

-3. When the difference of clean and unclean beasts is later addressed, the expression, “by sevens” must be understood of seven pairs; otherwise there would be a male without a female, or a female without a male, in violation of the general rule already given.
+3. When the difference of clean and unclean beasts is introduced as a qualification to the original rule, the expression, “by sevens” must be understood of seven pairs; otherwise there would be a male without a female, or a female without a male, in violation of the general rule.
 In 7:3, “Of fowls also of the air by sevens, the male and the female” surely can only mean seven males and seven females!
 Especially when it is added as a reason, “to keep seed alive upon the face of all the earth”.

-4. Thus the number of clean animals of each kind would be fourteen, and of unclean, just two.
+4. Thus the number of clean animals of each kind would be fourteen, and of unclean, just four (two pairs).
 God would take care of the rest, by His providence guaranteeing that the numbers would be sufficient to secure the re-population of the earth.

 Howard Douglas King